valor-software/ng2-charts/README.md

 ### Colors

-There are a set several default colors.
+There are several sets of default colors.
 Colors can be replaced using the `colors` attribute.
 If there is more data than colors, colors are generated randomly.

 ### Dynamic Theming